 To raise an alert for help, simply press the button on your pendant, and it will automatically dial Herts Careline Control Centre in Hertfordshire.
 From here we can assess the situation and get you the help you need.
-This help will come from one of your chosen contacts such as a neighbour, friend or relative, your doctor, our mobile Emergency Fallback Service or one of the emergency services.
+This help will come from one of your chosen contacts such as a neighbour, friend or relative, your doctor, our mobile Emergency Response Service or one of the emergency services.

 Who can benefit from a community alarm?

 We supply community pendant alarms across the whole of Hertfordshire, including the towns, villages and surrounding areas of St Albans, Hemel Hempstead, Broxbourne, Cheshunt, Hertford, Ware, Bishop Stortford, Hoddesdon, Harpenden, Welwyn Garden City, Hatfield, Waltham Cross, Borehamwood, Radlett, Watford, Rickmansworth, Letchworth Garden City, Hitchin, Royston, Baldock, Knebworth and some areas of Stevenage.

 Herts Careline services can go a long way to help people of all ages and circumstances maintain their independence and wellbeing.
 We can help you, a relative, a friend or neighbour.
 We support a wide range of residents from the elderly and those with disabilities and restricted mobility, to younger people with long term health needs, vulnerable adults and those affected by domestic violence or repeat burglary.